-There have been no other events after the end of the financial year that would materially affect the financial statements.
+There have been no events after the end of the financial year that would materially affect the operations or financial statements of the company.

 19. Contingent liabilities and contingent assets

 There were no contingent liabilities or assets at the date of this report to affect the financial statements.